s0ulADI/tutor/README.md

 Then open `http://localhost:4173`.

-You can also deploy it as-is to GitHub Pages, Netlify, Vercel, or any static host.
+### Deploy your own
+This project is deployed on Vercel and works as-is on any static host (GitHub Pages, Netlify, Vercel, etc.) — no build step or backend required.

 ## How it works